tylingsoft/dagre-layout/README.md

 - Get rid of PhantomJS
 - ES6 instead of ES5
 - Use webpack instead of browserify
-- Use JavaScript Standard Style
+- Use JavaScript Standard Style instead of JSHint
 - Use Jest for testing